-So, the natural question for Sipa Resources (ASX:SRI) shareholders is whether they should be concerned by its rate of cash burn.
-In this article, we define cash burn as its annual (negative) free cash flow, which is the amount of money a company spends each year to fund its growth.
-Let's start with an examination of the business's cash, relative to its cash burn.
+So, the natural question for Stavely Minerals (ASX:SVY) shareholders is whether they should be concerned by its rate of cash burn.
+For the purpose of this article, we'll define cash burn as the amount of cash the company is spending each year to fund its growth (also called its negative free cash flow).
+First, we'll determine its cash runway by comparing its cash burn with its cash reserves.

-A cash runway is defined as the length of time it would take a company to run out of money if it kept spending at its current rate of cash burn.
-When Sipa Resources last reported its balance sheet in December 2019, it had zero debt and cash worth AU$2.0m.
-Importantly, its cash burn was AU$3.7m over the trailing twelve months.
-Therefore, from December 2019 it had roughly 7 months of cash runway.
+You can calculate a company's cash runway by dividing the amount of cash it has by the rate at which it is spending that cash.
+Stavely Minerals has such a small amount of debt that we'll set it aside, and focus on the AU$9.8m in cash it held at December 2021.
+Importantly, its cash burn was AU$18m over the trailing twelve months.
+Therefore, from December 2021 it had roughly 7 months of cash runway.
 To be frank, this kind of short runway puts us on edge, as it indicates the company must reduce its cash burn significantly, or else raise cash imminently.
 You can see how its cash balance has changed over time in the image below.

-How Is Sipa Resources's Cash Burn Changing Over Time?
+How Is Stavely Minerals' Cash Burn Changing Over Time?